Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 Well, that’s where this drink lived until 2016 when it became so popular that the big guns at Starbucks decided to give it a permanent place on the regular Starbucks menu.

-Legend has it that this drink skyrocketed to the main menu in 2016 when Instagrammers hashtagged it into popularity.
+Legend has it that this drink skyrocketed to the regular menu in 2016 when Instagrammers hashtagged it into popularity all over social media.

 No matter how it arrived on the scene, it’s now part of the permanent Starbucks drink menu.